 - Familiarize yourself with the size of loan that’s acceptable to lenders

 Following the guidelines above will help both new brokers, as well as brokers who have been in the industry for a while and solely focused on A deals, to transform themselves into solutions driven brokers.
-The Alternative deals can be turned into A deals when borrowers’ financial situation improve or their Income structure change.
+The Alternative deals can be turned into A deals when borrowers’ financial situation improve or their Income structure changes.
 As such, this could mean future A business as well.

 Invest in relationships when looking for leads